Thanu-Venu/mini-projects/Day-02-Countdown-Timer/README.md

-🚀 Day 02 – Countdown Timer
+⏰ Countdown Timer

-  A simple and interactive Countdown Timer built using HTML, CSS, and JavaScript.
+A feature-rich Countdown Timer built with HTML, CSS, and JavaScript.
-  This project lets users set a future date/time and displays a live countdown showing days, hours, minutes, and seconds.
+This project is part of my 30-Day Mini Web Project Challenge.

-✨ Features
+🌟 Features

-  1.⏳ Live countdown updating every second

-  2.📅 User can select a specific date & time
+✅ Select Date & Time for countdown

+✅ Live countdown with Days, Hours, Minutes, Seconds

+✅ Pause & Resume timer

+✅ Reset button

-  3.🚨 Shows “Time’s Up!” when countdown ends
+✅ Sound alert when timer ends

+✅ Linear progress bar showing remaining time

+✅ Auto-save in localStorage – timer persists on page refresh

-  4.🎨 Clean and responsive UI
+✅ Responsive and clean UI

-  5.🕹️ Optional: Start / Reset buttons
+🎨 Screenshots / Demo

-🧠 How It Works
+🛠️ How It Works

-  1.User selects a future date and time.
+User selects a future date & time.

-  2.JavaScript calculates the difference between now and the selected date.

-  3.The difference is converted into days,hours,minutes,seconds

-  4.The numbers update every second using setInterval().

-👨‍💻 Tech Stack

-  1.HTML – structure

-  2.CSS – styling

-  3.JavaScript – logic
+Click Start → timer begins counting down.

+Pause stops the countdown; Resume continues it.

+Reset clears the timer.

+Sound alert plays when countdown reaches zero.

+Linear progress bar decreases as time passes.

+Circular progress circle animates around the timer.

+Timer automatically saves in browser storage and resumes on page refresh.

-🔥 Bonus Features You Can Add
+⚡ Bonus Features

-  1.🌈 Background color changes automatically

-  2.🎵 Alarm sound when time ends

-  3.⚡ Animations on digits

-  4.🎨 Dark/Light mode toggle

-  5.💫 Blur Glassmorphism design
+Color-coded circular timer (optional, can be implemented with CSS/JS)

+Confetti animation when timer ends (can be added later)

+Multi-timer support (for multiple events at once)